juhakaup/WFC_dungeon_gen/documentation/userguide.md

   * *Width* and *Depth* -fields are used to determine the size of the generated map.
   * *Font size* controls the font size.
   * *Split tiles* separates the individual tiles.
+  * *Distances* displays the distance of the tile to the player.

 * In the middle there is a text output window.
 The generated map is displayed in here.
 You can edit the output, but this has no affect on the program.